 * If you have 3-6 months, read and write a little in English every day you can, and take practice tests every week or two.
 English Language Test Prep (above) has a number of comprehension tests that give good test prep practice.

-I would also recommend looking through the Academic Word List and learning any words you have time for, especially from the early levels.
+If you want to try to prepare on your own, there are lots of pages on EnglishHints to practice academic vocabulary and especially the lower levels of the Academic Word List.
 Most important of all: Writing Test Vocabulary-- the words like analyze, explain, demonstrate, and describe that tell you what to do on a writing (or reading) test.
 Other pages that teach a lot of the most important academic vocabulary include Scientific Method Vocabulary, Be a Word Detective, Adjective Opposite Matching Games, and Social Change Vocabulary.

 If you use the Alphabetic Academic Word List Vocabulary pages (5 pages with links from this A-B page), you can see a newsletter number after each word.
 Then you can check the Back Issues page (or the Academic Vocabulary Word Lists 1-4, that give practices for each newsletter issue) for readings and practice for that word.